aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

 The GetSegment transform MUST split the input string on the given character, and return the item in the resulting list the corresponds to the given position.

-If index is greater than the number of items in the list, and empty string MUST be returned.
+If index is greater than the number of items in the list, an empty string MUST be returned.

 ### GetSegments Transform Initialization